-A target-date fund is a type of managed fund where the plan is to sell it on a specific date.
+A target-date fund is a type of managed fund where the the portfolio is gradually de-risked towards a specific date.
 Other common names for it are a lifestyle fund or life-cycle fund.
 Unlike most managed funds, the risk exposure of a target-date-fund gradually reduces over time.
 The starting risk depends upon one’s risk tolerance.
 The final risk is normally very low, so as to provide more certainty at the time of sale.
 One way of looking at a target-date fund is as a way of putting an investment on autopilot over a predefined glidepath.

 In the past, the main use of target-date funds were in pension plans.
 At the point of retirement it was normal to buy an annuity.
 The idea of using these funds was to mitigate the risk of a sudden market downturn just before retirement.
 Another use nowadays is for funding future planned spending, such as children’s’ tuition fees.
 Here’s a good overview (and critique) of target-date (lifestyle) funds.